-REFERENCE INTENSITY PREPARATION Le Nez du Café no. 29 "roasted hazelnuts" Aroma: 5.5 Place 1 drop of essence on a cotton ball in a large snifter.
-Cover.
-McCormick Imitation Hazelnut Extract, in milk Flavor: 3.5 Place $\%$ teaspoon of hazelnut extract in 1 cup of whole milk.
+REFERENCE INTENSITY PREPARATION McCormick Imitation Hazelnut Extract, in milk Flavor: 3.5 Place 1⁄4 teaspoon of hazelnut extract in 1 cup of whole milk.
 Cover with a plastic lid.
-McCormick Imitation Hazelnut Extract, in milk Flavor: 6.0 Place $\frac{1}{4}$ teaspoon of hazelnut extract in 1 cup of whole milk.
+McCormick Imitation Hazelnut Extract, in milk Flavor: 6.0 Place 1⁄4 teaspoon of hazelnut extract in 1 cup of whole milk.
 Cover with a plastic lid.